fireskyvvv/haikara-docs/docs/en/guide/source-generation/ui-catalog.md

 ## Manual Generate UI Catalog

 In addition to automatic generation, you can also manually generate the `UI Catalog`.
 Select `Haikara > Regenerate UI Catalog` from the menu bar to execute the generation process.
-[todo image]

 ## `UIAssetInfo<T>`